Notify me

 Specific watches:

-Watchmakers (and year of launch):
+Watchmakers (and their year of launch):

 Mr Jones watches.
 2007.
 Art or illustration on the dial and hands, inside an otherwise conventional watch.
 I’ve placed these slightly further towards art than other collaborations because the watch hands are often part of the art rather than part of the conventional watch design, unlike with most collaborations between artists and watchmakers.